metalloy-ai/metalloy-core/README.md

-# logiflow-core
+# metalloy-core

 ## Overview

-logiflow core is the backbone service for handling all users and the authentication in the logiflow application.
+metalloy core is the backbone service for handling all users and the authentication in the metalloy ai logistics platform.

 ---